-Prior to the construction of the Sardis Road Connector Project, Hall County will construct a single lane roundabout at the intersection of Sardis Road and Ledan Road.
-This roundabout will improve traffic flow and relieve congestion before and during the Sardis Road Connector Project.
+Prior to the construction of the Sardis Road Connector Project, Hall County has completed the construction of a single-lane roundabout at the intersection of Sardis Road and Ledan Road.
+This roundabout improves traffic flow and relieves congestion before and during the Sardis Road Connector Project.

 Why a Roundabout?